SteveKennyUK/the-anvil-metal-pub/README.md

 The principles of Interactive Design (IxD) promote consistency, predictability, visibility, learnability and feedback as central to the above aim.
 The structure of this site aims to follow these principles.

 -   #### Page Structure
-    - Drawing on personal experience and further research of websites for similar organisations, it is felt that a multiple page site would suit best.
+    - Drawing on personal experience and further research of websites for similar organisations, it is felt that a multiple page site would suit best, with a separate Contact page.
 This is consistent with a user's previous experiences and the predictability will make them more comfortable with the site.
     - The 'Home' page will immediately address some of the user goals, with clear directions to desired content through navigation links, calls to action and meaningful images.
 These are again consistent with previous user experiences.
-    - Some user goals can be addressed in small sections on the 'Home' page, such as venue facilities.
+    - The main user goals can be addressed in sections on the 'Home' page, such as venue facilities.
 Links to these sections will be grouped under an 'About' navigation link, with the individual sections appearing as dropdown links.
     - The beer and the music are the main selling points for the site.
-These therefore warrant their own pages.
-These particular sections of similar websites are usually big enough and important enough to warrant their own page so again this is consistent and predictable.
+These would therefore warrant their own pages.
+These particular sections of similar websites are usually big enough to warrant their own page so again this is consistent and predictable.
     - A separate 'Contact' page is also expected.
 This allows for a contact form which also provides feedback and sign up opportunities to be included alongside direct contact details, location information (including a map) and opening hours.
 Including these on the 'Home' page or as a pop-up modal could lead to information overload so a separate page is preferred.
     - Each page will have the same header and footer.
 This consistency is visually pleasing to the user and they also quickly learn how these elements act on each page, leading to a better user experience.
     - Time permitting, it is the intention to create a separate 404 error page in the event of a broken link or server error.
 This feedback adds reassurance to the user and provides them with clear instructions on how to return to the site.